Unsupervised Imputation of Non-ignorably Missing Data Using Importance-Weighted Autoencoders: Methods

-Because $\mathbf{X}^m$ can be easily integrated out of (\ref{eqn:LLIgnorable}), this quantity can be bounded below exactly as in Section \ref{sec:VAE}, conditioning on just the observed data $\mathbf{X}^o$, rather than the full data $\mathbf{X}$.
+This quantity can be bounded below exactly as in Section \ref{sec:VAEobj}, conditioning on just the observed data $\mathbf{X}^o$, rather than the full data $\mathbf{X}$.
 Existing methods typically take advantage of this simplification, and are shown to perform well under ignorable missingness.
-Details for these methods are given in Section 2.3 of the supplementary materials.
+Details for these methods are given in Web Appendix A.